lagom/lagom/docs/manual/scala/guide/advanced/IntegratingNonLagom.md

 There is one more component that you'll need to provide when creating a `LagomClientFactory`, that is a service locator.
 It is up to you what service locator you use, it could be a third party service locator, or a service locator created from static configuration.

 Lagom provides a number of built-in service locators, including a [`StaticServiceLocator`](api/com/lightbend/lagom/scaladsl/client/StaticServiceLocator.html), a [`RoundRobinServiceLocator`](api/com/lightbend/lagom/scaladsl/client/RoundRobinServiceLocator.html) and a [`ConfigurationServiceLocator`](api/com/lightbend/lagom/scaladsl/client/ConfigurationServiceLocator.html).
-The easiest way to use these is to mix in their respective `Components` traits.
+The easiest way to use these is to mix in their respective [[`Components`|ScalaComponents#Service-Locator-Components]] traits.

 The [`StandaloneLagomClientFactory`](api/com/lightbend/lagom/scaladsl/client/StandaloneLagomClientFactory.html) variant is useful for applications that do not have a running `ActorSystem`.
 Internally, the `StandaloneLagomClientFactory` will create a dedicated `ActorSystem` and `Materializer` to be used by the clients.
 Both will be managed by the `StandaloneLagomClientFactory` and will be shutdown when the factory is closed.